emqx/neuron-docs/en_US/configuration/south-devices/ads/plc-ads/ads.md

   </figcaption>
 </figure>

-### Find the index group and index offset of variables
+### View Index Group and Index Offset of Variables

 We use the following TwinCAT PLC program, which defines enough variables for testing in this tutorial.